 “Getting all the required licences for a bike can sometimes cost as much as ₦45,000 ($116).
 If your bike is seized for any default, it will cost much more.
 Right now, it is one thing to settle things at the federal level, and a different ball game in Lagos,” he laments.

 With the new fees suspended, most players in Lagos might still continue to contend with law enforcement agents, as they still cannot get the required documents even if they wanted to.

-For on-demand platforms like WAeY Hailing, the effects may not be felt directly because of its partnership with HOR logistics, an already licensed company.
+For on-demand platforms like WAeY Hailing, the effects may not be felt directly because of its partnership with already licensed logistics companies.